JuliaPOMDP/POMDPs.jl/docs/src/faq.md

 ## How do I save my policies?

-We recommend using [JLD2](https://github.com/JuliaIO/JLD2.jl) to save the whole policy object.
-This is a simple and fairly efficient way to save Julia objects.
-JLD2 uses the HDF5 format underneath.
-To save a computed policy, run:
+We recommend using [JLD2](https://github.com/JuliaIO/JLD2.jl) to save the whole policy object:

 ```julia
 using JLD2